-Open to all self-identified BIPOC (Black, Indigenous and People of Color) only.
+Open to all self-identified BIPOC (Black, Indigenous, and People of Color) only.

-Every Monday, 6:00-7:00 pm ET
+Every Other Monday, 6:00-7:00 pm ET

 The Black, Indigenous, and People of Color (BIPOC) Sangha is a weekly gathering of self-identified BIPOC practitioners who meditate together and explore the teachings of the Buddha in the light of personal experience.

-A note on dana (generosity)
+A note on dana (generosity practice)

-2021 Schedule: Mondays at 6:00 pm ET
+2022 Schedule: (Every Other Week) Mondays at 6:00 pm ET

-October 18: Jeanne Corrigal
+July 18: Jeanne Corrigal

-December 20: Andrea Castillo
+August 29: Andrea Castillo